sundgaard-aws/kinesis-kafka-api/README.md

-# kinesis-kafka-api
+# Introduction
-A Kafka compliant API for Amazon Kinesis
+The kinesis-kafka-api project aims to provide a Kafka compliant API for Amazon Kinesis for Java, .Net and Python.